icaven/glm/readme.md

 - Added conan packaging configuration #643 #641
 - Added quatLookAt to GTX_quaternion #659
 - Added fmin, fmax and fclamp to GTX_extended_min_max #372
+- Added EXT_vector_relational: extend equal and notEqual to take an epsilon argument

 #### Improvements:
 - No more default initialization of vector, matrix and quaternion types